DoddaSrinivasan/UIStyleKit/README.md

 #### Font - Roboto
 #### Color Schema - ![#387ef5](https://placehold.it/15/387ef5/000000?text=+)![#ffc900](https://placehold.it/15/ffc900/000000?text=+)![#444444](https://placehold.it/15/444444/000000?text=+)

-And now the font and colour schema changes as follows
+And now the font and colour schema changes as follows:

 #### Font - Palatino
 #### Color Schema - ![#ef473a](https://placehold.it/15/ef473a/000000?text=+)![#33cd5f](https://placehold.it/15/33cd5f/000000?text=+)![#444444](https://placehold.it/15/444444/000000?text=+)